Home » Medicinal Herbs » 5 Benefits of Triphala Herbal Base

 Although the mechanism that leads to this situation is unknown, several studies have shown how Triphala favors the loss of localized fat in the abdomen.
 These demonstrations have been carried out in animals and, subsequently, in humans, with very positive replicas, especially in obese patients, as several trials have shown.

-3. Can act as a preventive against cancer
+May act as a preventive measure against cancer

 Triphala’s historical interest in recent research has proven to be a future weapon in the prevention and fight against certain types of cancer.
 At the moment, good results have been achieved in the laboratory and tested on animals, and there is the great step of doing so in humans.